 The Red Bulls, a team made up of students throughout the community, was victorious, placing first.
 The Cheetahs, a team from Manuel Jara Elementary School, placed second.

 Participants enjoyed fresh cinnamon rolls and chicken biscuits from Chick-fil-A for breakfast, plus festive music and bounce house entertainment.
 Following a morning of friendly competition, winning teams were honored at an awards ceremony.

 “This was an excellent opportunity for families throughout the community to come out and enjoy a little friendly competition.
 We are commited to serving the people that live in the North Side area,” said Cynthia Huerta-Aguirre, branch manager at Unity One’s Stockyards branch.

 Established in 1927, Unity One Credit Union is the oldest credit union in Texas.
 A member-driven and not-for-profit cooperative, Unity One CU served the employees and families of the BNSF Railway for 70 years.
 However, after transferring its corporate headquarters to Fort Worth in 1998, the credit union expanded its field of membership to include other non-railroad companies, organizations and individuals.

 Today, anyone who lives, works, worships or attends school in Fort Worth, Blue Mound, Saginaw, Haslet, Keller, Colleyville, Bedford, North Richland Hills, Southlake, St. Paul, MN and Kansas City, KS may apply for membership.
-Unity One CU has nine branches to serve over 30,000 members nationwide.
+Unity One CU has eight branches to serve over 30,000 members nationwide.
 For more information about Unity One Credit Union, visit www.unityone.org.
 Think outside the bank.™